yardencsGitHub/tweetynet/README.md

 # TweetyNet
 <p align="center"><img src="./doc/tweetynet.gif" alt="tweetynet image" width=100></p>

 Now published in eLife: https://elifesciences.org/articles/63853
+Code to reproduce results from the article is in the directory [`./article`](./article)

 ## What is `tweetynet`?
 A neural network architecture (shown below)